-The Italy international scored in a devastating opening half-hour in which Pierre-Emerick Aubameyang hit a double - though he was also forced off with injury.Ciro Immobile was on target for Borussia Dortmund as his new club thrashed Rot-Weiss Essen 5-1 in a preseason friendly on Sunday.
+The Italy international scored in a devastating opening half-hour in which Pierre-Emerick Aubameyang hit a double - though he was also forced off with injury

-Immobile, who joined from Torino last month, found the net against the fourth-tier side as Dortmund's greater quality showed in a one-sided affair Sunday.
+Immobile, who joined from Torino last month, found the net against the fourth-tier side as Dortmund's greater quality told in a one-sided affair on Sunday.

 Pierre-Emerick Aubameyang netted a double, while Neven Subotic and Henrikh Mkhitaryan were also on target before Cebio Soukou grabbed a consolation for the hosts at Stadion Essen, with all six goals coming in the first half.